-The proposed reforms will enable the Commonwealth to step-up to protect the environment in the national interest, rather than focus its efforts on transactional elements that can be duplicative, costly to business and result in little tangible benefit to the environment.
+The proposed reforms will enable the Commonwealth to protect the environment in the national interest, rather than focus its efforts on transactional elements that can be duplicative, costly to business and result in little tangible benefit to the environment.

-To achieve this, a quantum change in the sophistication of the information, data and regulatory systems (see Chapter 6) and active mechanisms to restore areas of degraded or lost habitat are needed to ensure Australia's environment is conserved for the future (see Chapter 7).
+To achieve this, a quantum change in the sophistication of the information, data and regulatory systems (see Chapter 6) is required.
+Active mechanisms to restore areas of degraded or lost habitat are also needed to ensure Australia's environment is conserved for the future (see Chapter 7).

-This must be accompanied by transparency, fundamental improvements in monitoring and evaluation (Chapter 8) and strong compliance and enforcement (Chapter 9).
+This must be accompanied by transparency, fundamental improvements in monitoring and evaluation (Chapter 8) and strong monitoring, compliance, enforcement, and assurance (Chapter 9).